quakerzz/DKPList/README.md

 # DKPList

-A small addon to display dkp values stored in the public guild note by [SotA](https://github.com/Sentilix/sota).
+A small addon to display dkp values stored in the officer's guild note by [SotA](https://github.com/Sentilix/sota).

 Left click the minimap button to display the interface.
 Right click and hold the minimap button to drag it.